 The dub rendered this as "Hey, buddy!" for that particular line, and then continued the theme with Davis calling TK TO, TS, TA, etc.

-In Cardcaptor Sakura, Syaoran calls Sakura anything but her name (usually preferring just "Hey You.", or "Kinomoto" if he really has to address her) He doesn't use her real name until the episode they're locked in an elevator together and Sakura falls through a mysterious hole.
+In Cardcaptor Sakura, Syaoran calls Sakura anything but her name (usually preferring just "Hey You.")
+He doesn't use her real name until the episode they're locked in an elevator together and Sakura falls through a mysterious hole.
 He's so shocked that he yells for her, calling her "Sakura," and when she floats back up by using the Float card, she acknowledges the change with happiness.

 In the third Rebuild of Evangelion movie, the protagonist is rescued by someone he believes to be his long-term comerade and possibly love interest Ayanami Rei.
 After a while of failing to get any sort of recognition or reaction out of her and generally observing loads of disturbing empty-shell-like behavior from her, he finds out that "Ayanami Rei" was, in fact, the codename for a series of mass-producedartificialsoldiers, and that the " Ayanami Rei" he used to know died a long time ago, despite his fulite atempt to save her life.
 From that point on, he refuses to refer to the currently active clone by her name, reserving it for his fallen comerade.
 It leads to several situations where he refers to the current clone in roundabout manners such as "Why are we not alone?" to question the reason for her presence, or calling her "that other pilot.".
 Being told that she isn't who her programing tells her she is ends up throwing the current clone into a full-blown indentity crisis cumulating in a Heel-Face Turn of sorts.